mdurmus/professor/readme.md

 - To be honoured as I increase my knowledge and to invite my friends by sharing it on social media

+## Design

+### Colors

+The color palette of the application primarily revolves around shades of blue and white.
+Various tones of blue are employed to create a cohesive visual experience.
+The use of a dark grey font ensures excellent legibility, offering a strong contrast against the light blue and white backgrounds.
+This thoughtful color combination enhances the overall readability and aesthetics of the interface.

+### Fonts
+Inter is a modern, clean, and readable sans-serif font family.
+It offers a broad range of characters and style variations, providing versatility in usage.
+Designed specifically for web applications and other digital platforms, Inter is commonly preferred in such projects.
+Offering good readability and aesthetics, Inter can assist in achieving a professional and contemporary appearance.

+## Wireframes

 **How to Play:**